Elm Funds Review for the Smart Wealthy Investor

 Elm Partners Account Structure

-An Elm-managed account is a normal Fidelity brokerage account, accessible through fidelity.com with any of your other Fidelity accounts.
+An Elm-managed account is a normal Fidelity or Schwab brokerage account, accessible through those investment firms like any of your investment accounts.
 As the 3rd-party manager, Elm can place trades in the account on your behalf, but assets remain in your name at all times, and only you can transfer cash and assets in our out of the account.
 You will receive typical trade confirmations and brokerage statements from Fidelity, and a quarterly letter from Elm.

 Except for fees